 Welcome to the UNC Charlotte Hydroclimate Lab!
 My name is Jack Scheff and I am an Assistant Professor in Geography and Earth Sciences.
 Our research asks how and why global climate change affects Earth’s water cycle, atmospheric circulation and weather systems — both in our greenhouse present and future, and in the geologic past.
-I teach classes related to climate, climate change, and surface-atmosphere interaction, and serve the community in a variety of ways.
+I teach classes related to climate, climate change, and surface-atmosphere interaction, and serve my department and profession in a variety of ways.

 We have numerous research projects in progress.
 In an NSF-funded collaboration with colleagues in New York and Germany, my PhD student Xiaoyu Bai and I are testing new theoretical ideas to try to understand why different climate models generate such different predictions for how tropical rainfall patterns will change as the planet warms.
-My M.S. student Nick Golden and I are examining a range of present and past indications that global warming may be much more accentuated at higher latitudes than theorists have assumed, with major consequences for weather systems, jet streams and precipitation.
-My M.S. student Maya Robinson is using a novel high-resolution simulation to test recent ideas about global warming’s effect on snowstorms, and my M.S. student Cody Burroughs is probing the nature and patterns of summertime dewpoint and wet-bulb temperature extremes in the southeast U.S. In addition, I am trying to understand why climate model projections of drought indices diverge so strongly from the same models’ projections of key drought impacts, and how past and present evidence can be used to constrain which to believe.
+My M.S. students Nick Golden, Maya Robinson and I are examining a range of present and past indications that global warming may be much more accentuated at higher latitudes than theorists have assumed, with major consequences for weather systems, jet streams and precipitation.
+My M.S. student Cody Burroughs is exploring the nature and patterns of summertime dewpoint and wet-bulb temperature extremes in the southeast U.S. In addition, I am trying to understand why climate model projections of drought indices diverge so strongly from the same models’ projections of key drought impacts, and how past and present evidence can be used to constrain which to believe.